 Right now, studies are mixed about the efficacy of hypnotherapy for behaviour change.
 We do know, however, that many people have successfully recovered from substance abuse by combining hypnosis with traditional behavioural therapy.
 So far, hypnotherapy seems to be most effective in helping smokers quit using tobacco and nicotine.

 If you are thinking about hypnotherapy to treat an addiction, it is important to remember that this treatment method does not work for everyone.
 Until you try this method, it is impossible to know whether it will succeed for you.

 For the best results, approach your first hypnotherapy session with an open, relaxed mind.
 Choose a therapist you trust and with whom you feel a rapport.
 Otherwise, you may be unable to relax enough for hypnotherapy to work as intended.

-It is also important to ensure that the therapist you choose has the proper training and credentials.
-The therapist should be a licensed psychologist or counsellor who has extensive knowledge of how hypnotherapy can work, and who is a member of a professional association.
-For example, the Canadian Federation of Clinical Hypnosis might be a great place to start when looking for a licensed hypnotherapist.
+Choose a trained hypnotherapist who is also a licensed psychologist or counsellor.
+He or she should have extensive knowledge and experience with this method and belong to a relevant professional association.
+For example, the Canadian Federation of Clinical Hypnosis is a great place to start when looking for a licensed hypnotherapist.